Cleaning out your home? How to keep your junk out of the landfill.

 5. Don’t trash good food

-In 2022, there were more than 44 million food-insecure people in the U.S. alone, according to the U.S. Department of Agriculture.
+In 2024, there were almost 48 million food-insecure people in the U.S. alone, according to the U.S. Department of Agriculture.

-You can help, and get rid of your excess healthy, safe food, in a number of ways.
+You can help others and get rid of your excess healthy, safe food all at the same time.
 Sidewalk-based community fridges allow neighbors to leave what they have or take what they need.
 Find one online (Freedge lists some) or even start your own.
 Your local food pantry might also take your excess.
 Some police stations accept non-perishable food to later distribute to food pantries.

 6. Recycle